menu

 Overview

 Riegelsville is a tiny borough located in the state of Pennsylvania.
-With a population of 843 people and just one neighborhood, Riegelsville is the 869th largest community in Pennsylvania.
-Much of the housing stock in Riegelsville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 841 people and just one neighborhood, Riegelsville is the 869th largest community in Pennsylvania.
+Riegelsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Riegelsville home prices are not only among the most expensive in Pennsylvania, but Riegelsville real estate also consistently ranks among the most expensive in America.